AspieSoft/inputmd/readme.md

 Not every part of markdown is included, and some changes were made for better html compatibility.
 Leaving a small amount of markdown so you can have more control over the style of your website.

+Inside an html FORM tag, you can use a syntax similar to [WordPress Contact Form 7](https://contactform7.com/tag-syntax/) but there are some differences between the 2.

 ## Installation

 ```shell script